If you’re looking for some LinkedIn profile tips, you’re most likely in one of these situations:

 You could have a flawless LinkedIn profile with every section filled out with standout accomplishments, five hundred-plus connections, and dozens of skill endorsements, but it all will mean little if you don’t keep in touch with your connections.

-The biggest mistake people make on LinkedIn: You meet someone in real life, connect with them on LinkedIn, and then a year later expect them to help you get a job at their company when you suddenly find yourself looking for new work.
+Here’s the biggest mistake people make on LinkedIn: You meet someone in real life… connect with them on LinkedIn… and then a year later expect them to help you get a job at their company when you suddenly find yourself looking for new work.

-So, you want to keep in touch with everyone, but if you have hundreds of connections, trying to keep in touch with everyone can seem like a daunting task.
-However, you only need to keep in touch with professional connections once every month or two to stay relevant in their minds, which you can do in just a few minutes a day.
+But I understand!
+You want to keep in touch with everyone, but if you have hundreds of connections, trying to keep in touch with them can seem like a daunting task.

 Here are a few quick ways to stay in touch:

 - Congratulate people on promotions and when their company is featured in the news for something positive.
-The easiest way to do this is to check your LinkedIn notifications to see who has found new work or been promoted recently and set up Google alerts to hear news about the companies your connections work for.
+The easiest way to do this is to check your LinkedIn notifications to see who has found new work or been promoted recently, then set up Google alerts to hear news about the companies your connections work for.

 - When you travel, let people know you are in their city and invite them out for coffee.
 This is a great way to get face time with contacts you otherwise might go months, if not years, without seeing again in person.